CpuID/ecs-discoverer/README.md

 ## Prerequisites

 Designed to be run on EC2 within an Amazon ECS cluster, inside a Docker container (and with the default networking topology).
-This utility will attempt to access the ECS agent on http://172.17.42.1:51678/ in addition to the AWS APIs.
+This utility will attempt to access the ECS agent on http://172.17.0.1:51678/ in addition to the AWS APIs.
 Access to the local
 Docker daemon socket is not required.
+In future ideally this would support handling Docker networks, with a custom IP to hit, for now it just hits the default bridge network docker0 IP.

 ## Service/Task Ports